 Adam Wachter is a composer, lyricist, music director, arranger, orchestrator, and pianist.
 The premiere concert of his original music and lyrics was presented in New York at 54 Below and in Los Angeles at Rockwell Table & Stage, and his original musical Tarrytown, a modern-day adaptation of Washington Irving’s “The Legend of Sleepy Hollow,” for which Adam wrote music, book, and lyrics, had its first public reading at the Diversionary Theater in San Diego.
 Sheet music to his songs can be purchased at www.newmusicaltheatre.com.

 Most recently, Adam has been scoring for film and television.
-The 2016 short film “Sign,” for which he wrote both score and screenplay, makes its world premiere in the summer of 2016 at a soon-to-be-announced major film festival.
-Adam also produced along with director Andrew Keenan-Bolger.
+The 2016 short film “Sign,” for which he wrote both score and screenplay, made its world premiere in the summer of 2016 as part of the prestigious OutFest LGBT Film Festival in Los Angeles.
+Adam also produced the film along with director Andrew Keenan-Bolger.
 In 2013, he completed his first full-length film score on Jake Wilson’s comedy “Are You Joking.”
 The independent feature, which gained worldwide distribution in October 2015, was produced by Kevin Iwashina (“Jiro Dreams Of Sushi,” “The Truth About Emanuel”) and stars Hannibal Burress (“Broad City”), James Wolk (“Mad Men”), Vanessa Ray (“Blue Bloods”), Helene Yorke (“Masters Of Sex”) and Margaret Colin (“Gossip Girl”).
 In that same year, he orchestrated the score for the PBS Great Performances documentary “Broadway Musicals: A Jewish Legacy” directed by Michael Kantor (“Make ‘Em Laugh,” “Broadway: The American Musical”).
 He also composed and orchestrated the theme song and score for the smash hit web series “Submissions Only” and several pieces of score for Sour Patch Kids’ “Breaking Out” YouTube campaign series.

 He is the music producer for The Battery Company’s series of online shorts, contributing music for the viral videos “Werq: The Labor Day Song,” “Serial: The TV Show,” and “Shit I Love,” and was responsible for supervising all music on both seasons of the cult favorite YouTube series “The Battery’s Down,” which featured original songs by Broadway’s top composers, including Tom Kitt (Next To Normal), Jeanine Tesori (Thoroughly Modern Millie, Shrek), and Lisa Lambert (The Drowsy Chaperone), in addition to composing new songs himself.
 He also recently composed a new song and original scoring for a special reunion episode of “The Battery’s Down,” which premiered on Hulu in November of 2015.
 For MTV’s pilot “Making It,” a musical reality series, he was hired to create and produce new arrangements of songs by Beyoncé, Demi Lovato, and Coldplay.